Spacetime dynamics of spinning particles - exact electromagnetic analogies

 \subsection{No hidden momentum for electric dipole}

-Unlike the current loop, a two-monopole type of dipole cannot store hidden momentum of electromagnetic origin, see e.g. \cite{Vaidman}.
-The expression for the momentum of an electric dipole is obtained contracting Eq.~(\ref{eq:DS_El}) with $U_{\beta}$, leading to ($U^{\alpha}d_{\alpha}=0$) : showing that the only hidden momentum present is the pure gauge one $P_{{\rm hidI}}^{\alpha}$ arising from the spin condition (which exists regardless of the electromagnetic multipole structure of the particle).
-That is also to be expected from conservation arguments, as unlike its magnetic counterpart, the electric dipole does not generate electromagnetic momentum (cross momentum $P_{\times}^{\alpha}$, see Appendix \ref{sec:Hidden-Momentum}) when placed in an electromagnetic field; the integral of the electromagnetic pointing vector vanishes \cite{Furry}.
-Now consider, for simplicity, a \emph{stationary} configuration; in this case the conservation Eqs. $(T_{{\rm tot}})_{\ \ ;\beta}^{\alpha\beta}=0$ imply $P_{{\rm tot}}^{\alpha}=0$; if the dipole was to have any hidden momentum, it would \emph{not} thus be canceled out by the electromagnetic field momentum, and violate the conservation equations.
+Unlike the current loop, the two-charge type of dipole cannot store hidden momentum of electromagnetic origin, see e.g.~\cite{Vaidman}.
+The expression for the momentum of an electric dipole is obtained contracting Eq.~(\ref{eq:DS_El}) with $U_{\beta}$, leading to (using $U^{\alpha}d_{\alpha}=0$) $P^{\alpha}=mU^{\alpha}+S^{\alpha\beta}a_{\beta}$, showing that the only hidden momentum present is the pure gauge term $P_{{\rm hidI}}^{\alpha}=S^{\alpha\beta}a_{\beta}$ arising from the spin condition (which exists regardless of the electromagnetic multipole structure of the particle).
+This was expected from conservation arguments.
+Unlike its magnetic counterpart, the electric dipole does \emph{not} generate electromagnetic \emph{field} momentum (cross momentum $P_{\times}^{\alpha}$, see \cite{EPAPS}) when placed in an electromagnetic field \cite{Furry}.
+Now consider a \emph{stationary} configuration; in this case the conservation equations $(T_{{\rm tot}})_{\ \ ;\beta}^{\alpha\beta}=0$ imply that the total spatial momentum vanishes, $\vec{P}_{{\rm tot}}=0$; if the dipole were to have any hidden momentum, it would \emph{not} be canceled out by the field momentum, violating the conservation equations.